DROP: Poison Dilution via Knowledge Distillation for Federated Learning

 In our approach, we adapt and extend the \textit{MAZE} framework to take advantage of the white-box access available to the server in FL, as the server owns the global model.
 This adjustment eliminates the need for zeroth-order gradient estimation used in black-box settings and allows for direct backpropagation, improving both efficiency and accuracy.
 To ensure high-quality synthetic data, we initialize the GAN with a set of \( n \) clean samples, denoted as \( \mathcal{D}_\text{clean} = \{\mathbf{x}_i \}_{i=1}^n \) in step 4 of Algorithm \ref{alg:drop}, which helps align the generated queries with the original data distribution.
-Our approach requires only a small set of clean samples—typically less or equal than the size of a single client's dataset—making it practical and feasible for real-world FL scenarios.
+These samples are drawn from the same data distribution as that of the federation clients and serve as a lightweight initialization prior for the generator.
+Our approach requires only a small set of clean samples—typically less than or equal to the size of a single client’s dataset—ensuring that the additional data requirement remains realistic and practical for deployment in real-world FL scenarios.

 In a training round $t$, instead of relying solely on the global model’s logits, we aggregate logits from client updates that pass the filtering process (\ie $\mathcal{C}_b$).
 Let the logit output from the global model be \( \mathbf{z}_t = f(\mathbf{x}; \mathbf{w}_t) \), where \( \mathbf{w}_t \) represents the global model parameters at round \( t \).
 Similarly, let the logit outputs from benign client models \( \mathcal{C}_b \subseteq \mathcal{C}_t \) be: